EgbieAndersonUku1/personalWebsiteBE/README.md

-# Software Portfolio Website
+# Welcome to my personal site

-Welcome to my software portfolio website!
+Welcome to my portfolio website!
 This website showcases my projects and skills in software development using various technologies and Frameworks.The portfolio website was built using HTML, CSS, Vanilla JavaScript, and leverages the Node.js environment, allowing for server-side scripting and enhanced functionalities beyond traditional web browser capabilities.

 ## Features